BrunoBaptista-1/webportfolio-code/README.md

 Back-end:
-- The virtual assistant is build under Rasa Open Source, which is hosted and on my local machine.
+- The virtual assistant is built under Rasa Open Source, which is hosted and on my local machine.
+It uses YAML when registering bot utterances, and its actions (i.e. performing any access to a database/peforming API calls) are programmed in Python.
 - In order to respond to the user, via API calls performed on message sent through the chat interface, the virtual assistant was made accessible through ngrok (source: https://ngrok.com/) by performing a reverse proxy, allowing the bot to respond to the user's utterances.
 - When the virtual assistant is prompted about the weather of a city, an API call is performed to OpenWeatherMap (source: https://openweathermap.org/), in order to respond accordingly.